 One of the big hits at our retreat with Dr Klinghardt in the summer 0f 2010 was Cistus Tea, a pleasant tasting loose tea with a mild, berry-like flavor.
 In Germany, dogs who were given a daily dose got 1/100th the tick bites of dogs who weren’t.
 Since I live in one of the worst areas in the world for ticks and Lyme, and spend about an hour a day walking with my little pal Lucy in the woods, I was very eager to test it out on us both.
 What I find is that the ticks don’t seem to like us any more, and yay for that!

-There is some preliminary research that stevia may be beneficial to healing Lyme, so that’s what I recommend you use to sweeten, although look for a stevia like the one I carry in my office, that doesn’t have additives and fillers.
+There is some preliminary research that stevia may be beneficial to healing Lyme, so that’s what I recommend you use to sweeten, although look for a stevia like the one I carry in my office, that is whole leaf, and doesn’t have additives and fillers.
 I drink a couple of cups a day and thoroughly enjoy it.
 It works well as iced tea, so you can make a quantity and store in the fridge cold.
 I like to mix it with fruity teas such as hibiscus.
-For Lucy, who is ten pounds, I mash about a tablespoon of my brewed cistus tea, with a little raw honey, into her food each time I feed her.
+For Lucy, who is ten pounds, I mash about a tablespoon of my brewed cistus tea, with a little raw honey, into her food each time I feed her, or in her water bowl, and she is happy to lap it up.

 While Cistus Tea is making its reputation in the area of Lyme Disease, that is not the only reason to drink it.
 Did you know that Cistus Tea is also a very powerful anti-inflammatory, anti-oxidant and detoxifier?
 Recent studies show it helps eliminate toxic heavy metals from cigarette smoke, dental fillings, and environmental pollution.
 It can also help eliminate candida and H. pylori.
 Pat a concentrated tea on your skin to improve dermatitis, or just improve your complexion.
 It is also anti-viral, immune supportive and cardiovascular supportive.